mosip/documentation/docs/ctk-test-report-0.0.9.md

 | **Test Rate (%)** | 100% | 100% | 100% |
 | **Pass Rate (%)** | 100% | 100% | 100% |

-### For Authentication Devices using MOSIP's Real SBI
+### For Authentication Devices using MOSIP's real SBI
 The MOSIP’s real SBI has been tested for compliance with the specification only for fingerprint devices.

 |**Scenarios**| **Finger** | **Iris** | **Face** |